 The Tuft & Needle is quite inexpensive for such a good mattress.

-The Leesa has more of the specialty foam, which gives a softer feel and is great for side sleepers and heavier sleepers.
+The Leesa has more of the specialty foam, which gives a softer feel and is comfortable for most side sleepers and those that are heavier.
 It also has a much nicer cover.

 For starters, the TempurPedic mattresses are much more expensive than the other mattresses reviewed here.
 But it is with good reason that they are the mattresses that others are compared to.

-Like the Loom & Leaf, the TempurPedic doesn’t come compressed in a box.
+Like the Loom & Leaf, the Tempur-Flex Supreme doesn’t come compressed in a box.
 It comes with a crew who will set it up for you.

 The TempurPedic is thicker than the Leesa (11.5” rather than 10”) and the cover is removable.

 The Leesa is slightly firmer (6/10 versus 5/10) but the TempurPedic is fabulous for people who want to sink down deeper.

 TempurPedic, as a policy, doesn’t describe their construction materials.
 It also doesn’t offer a money back guarantee – you can only exchange it, and there is a charge for that.